openhab/org.openhab.binding.zwave/doc/fortrezz/mimolite_0_0.md

 ### Parameter 9: Multilevel_AutoReport_Interval

 Multilevel AutoReport Interval
-Periodic send interval of Multilevel Sensor Reports (Association Group 2) and/or Pulse Count Reports (Association Group 5) for SIG1.
+<p&gtPeriodic send interval of Multilevel Sensor Reports (Association Group 2) and/or Pulse Count Reports (Association Group 5) for SIG1.
 This parameter has a resolution of 10 seconds; for example, 1 = 10 seconds, 2 = 20 seconds, 3 = 30 seconds (Default), …, 255 = 2550 seconds = 42.5 minutes.
-A value of 0 disables automatic reporting.
+A value of 0 disables automatic reporting.</p&gt
 The following option values may be configured -:

 | Value  | Description |